A major financial institution wanted to upgrade its existing Trane legacy control system.

 The process involved installing nine Tridium JACEs to replace nine existing Trane BCUs acting as the BMS level 2 integration platform.
 A single Tridium Web Supervisor was used to replace the Level 1 Summit software managing the database and coordination level activities between the BCUs.

 Is It Possible to Upgrade Trane to Tridium BMS?

 Each Tridium JACE was provided with communications drivers that replaced the existing Trane Comm 3, 4, and 5 communications drivers in the respective BCUs.
 This allows the customer to retain a significant portion of their control system investment in terminal unit controllers, RTU controllers, and chiller interfaces.

 Distech Provides More Robust Interface

 The replacement of the Trane controllers with Distech was all that was required.
-All of the existing sensors, control devices, and wiring was re-used to take advantage of existing infrastructure, lower installed costs, and maximize the long term ROI of the initial control system investment.
+We reused all existing sensors, control devices, and wiring.
+That allowed this project to take advantage of existing infrastructure, lower installation costs, and maximize the long-term ROI of the initial control system investment.

 The Biggest Challenge of The Project: A Chilled Water Plant

 One of the most challenging aspects of this BMS upgrade project was taking an existing chilled water plant and performing a Distech controller upgrade in a single weekend—all without losing operational control at any time.